 In my most recent intimate relationship, Dan exhibited all but one of these behaviors.
 The only one I can’t say applied was “Couple’s Therapy Not Working“.
 This is because when we went to a counselor about our problems, she saw right into and through his abuse and almost immediately (within a few sessions) targeted that as the problem.
 When she began questioning his behavior and the apparent anger that was behind it, he bristled, accused her of being unfair and wanted to make up his own scenarios instead of discussing real behaviors he had just a week prior exhibited towards me.
 And, he immediately wanted out of the relationship because he knew at that point that the abuse would no longer be tolerated.
 I wouldn’t go so far as to say abusive type people cannot change but I would say that in most cases, they won’t.
 They’ll bolt first.

-Dan was a constant source of thinly veiled insults poorly disguised as “jokes”, criticism, put-downs, and name-calling – on a daily basis.
+Dan was a daily source of thinly veiled insults poorly disguised as “jokes“, criticism, put-downs, and name-calling.
 No matter the situation or what he did or said — I was always (according to him) the one at fault.
 If the words “I’m sorry” were ever uttered by Dan, they were immediately followed by “you” as in “I’m sorry YOU got upset by that“.
 That was the only form of apology I ever received from Dan for anything.
 But this is NOT an apology nor is this in any way taking any responsibility for hurting another person.

 Any talk of making changes in the relationship were always centered around me changing something.
 Because he would outright tell me that I was the problem, not him.
 No mincing words, that was his opinion: he didn’t need to change, only I did.